-Here’s a case study where it took 6 tests (testing the same page) to achieve the kind of lift we were happy with.
-That’s what real testing life is like.
+Here’s a case study where it took six tests (on the same page) to achieve a lift we were happy with.
+That’s what real-life testing is like.
 People who approve testing budgets—your bosses, your clients—need to know this.

-If the expectation is that the first test will knock it out of the ballpark, money will get wasted and people will get fired.
-Doesn’t have to be that way.
+If the expectation is that the first test will knock it out of the ballpark, money will get wasted, and people will get fired.
+It doesn’t have to be that way.
 It can be lots of money for everyone instead.
 Just run iterative tests.
 That’s where the money is.

 Statistical significance is not the only thing to pay attention to.
-You need to understand false positives too.
-Impatient testers will want to skip A/B testing, and move on to A/B/C/D/E/F/G/H testing.
+You need to understand false positives, too.
+Impatient testers want to skip A/B testing and move on to A/B/C/D/E/F/G/H testing.
 Yeah, now we’re talking!

-Or why stop here, Google tested 41 shades of blue!
+Why stop there?
+Google tested 41 shades of blue!
 But that’s not a good idea.
-The more variations you test against each other, the higher the chance of a false positive.
-In the case of 41 shades of blue, even at 95% confidence level the chance of a false positive is 88%.
+The more variations you test, the higher the chance of a false positive.
+In the case of 41 shades of blue, even at a 95% confidence level, the chance of a false positive is 88%.

-Main takeaway: don’t test too many variations at once.
-And it’s better to do simple A/B testing anyway, you’ll get results faster, and you’ll learn faster—improving your hypothesis sooner.
+The main takeaway: Don’t test too many variations at once.
+It’s better to do simple A/B testing anyway.
+You’ll get results faster, and you’ll learn faster—improving your hypothesis sooner.

-#9: They’re running multiple tests at the same time with overlapping traffic
+9. Running multiple tests at the same time on overlapping traffic

-You found a way to cut corners by running multiple tests at the same time.
-One on the product page, one on the cart page, one on the home page (while measuring the same goal).
-Saving time, right?
+You’ve found a way to cut corners by running multiple tests at the same time: one on the product page, one on the cart page, one on the homepage (while measuring the same goal).
+It saves time, right?

-If you want to test a new version of several layouts in the same flow at once—for instance running tests on all 3 steps of your checkout—you might be better off using multi-page experiments or MVT to measure interactions, and do attribution properly.
+If you want to test a new version of several layouts in the same flow at once—for instance running tests on all three steps of your checkout—you might be better off using multi-page experiments or multivariate testing to measure interactions and attribute results properly.

-If you decide to run A/B tests with overlapping traffic, keep in mind even distribution.
-Traffic should be split evenly, always.
-If you test product page A vs B, and checkout page C vs D, you need to make sure that traffic from B is split 50/50 between C and D (e.g. as opposed to 25/75).
+If you decide to run A/B tests with overlapping traffic, keep in mind that traffic should always be split evenly.
+If you test product page A vs. B and checkout page C. vs. D, make sure that traffic from B is split 50/50 between C and D (not, say, 25/75).

 Here’s the thing.
 If your site is pretty good, you’re not going to get massive lifts all the time.
 In fact, massive lifts are very rare.
 If your site is crap, it’s easy to run tests that get a 50% lift all the time.
 But even that will run out.

 Most winning tests are going to give small gains—1%, 5%, 8%.
-Sometimes, a 1% lift can result in millions of dollars in revenue.
+Sometimes, a 1% lift can mean millions in revenue.
 It all depends on the absolute numbers we’re dealing with.
-But the main point in this: you need to look at it from a 12-month perspective.
+But the main point is this: You need to look at it from a 12-month perspective.

 One test is just one test.
 You’re going to do many, many tests.
 If you increase your conversion rate 5% each month, that’s going to be an 80% lift over 12 months.
 That’s compounding interest.
 That’s just how the math works.
-80% is a lot.
+Eighty percent is a lot.

 So keep getting those small wins.
 It will all add up in the end.

-Every single day without a test is a wasted day.
-Testing is learning.
-Learning about your audience, learning what works and why.
-All the insight you get can be used in all of your marketing, like PPC ads and what not.
+Every day without a test is a wasted day.
+Testing is learning—learning about your audience, learning what works, and why.
+All the insight you get can be used across your marketing (e.g. PPC ads).

-Just because you have a decent sample size, confidence level and test duration doesn’t mean that your test results were actually valid.
+Just because you have a decent sample size, confidence level, and test duration doesn’t mean that your test results were valid.
 There are several threats to the validity of your test.

 Something happens in the outside world that causes flawed data in the test.
-This could be a scandal about your business or an executive working there, it could be a special holiday season (Christmas, Mother’s Day etc), maybe there’s media story that gets people biased against a variation in your test, whatever.
-Pay attention to what is happening in the external world.
+This could be a scandal about your business or one of its executives.
+It could be a special holiday season (Christmas, Mother’s Day, etc.).
+Maybe a media story biases people against a variation in your test.
+Whatever.
+Pay attention to what’s happening in the world.

 Broken code effect